-The system update function of Lenovo Companion helps you keep the software on your computer up-to-date.
+The system update function of System Update or Lenovo Companion helps you keep the software on your computer up-to-date.
 Update packages are stored on Lenovo servers and can be downloaded from the Lenovo Support Web site.
 Update packages can contain applications, device drivers, UEFI BIOS flashes, or software updates.
-When Lenovo Companion connects to the Lenovo Support Web site, the program automatically recognizes the following information and determines what updates are available for your computer:
+When System Update or Lenovo Companion connects to the Lenovo Support Web site, the program automatically recognizes the following information and determines what updates are available for your computer:

 - Machine type and model of your computer

-- Installed operating system
+- · Installed operating system

 - Language of the operating system

-Lenovo Companion then displays a list of update packages and categorizes each update as critical, recommended, or optional to help you understand the importance.
+System Update or Lenovo Companion then displays a list of update packages and categorizes each update as critical, recommended, or optional to help you understand the importance.
 You have complete control of which updates to download and install.
-After you select the update packages you want, Lenovo Companion automatically downloads and installs the updates.
+After you select the update packages you want, System Update or Lenovo Companion automatically downloads and installs the updates.

-Lenovo Companion is preinstalled on your computer and is ready to run.
+System Update or Lenovo Companion is preinstalled on your computer and is ready to run.
 The only prerequisite is an active Internet connection.
 You can start the program manually, or you can use the schedule feature to enable the program to search for updates automatically at specified intervals.
-You also can predefine scheduled updates to search by the critical severity level so the list you choose from contains only those update types that you need.
+You also can predefine scheduled updates to search by the following severity so the list you choose from contains only those update types that you need: